 So why am I here and what’s this got to do with me?

-Originally, my family had emigrated to Uganda from India in hope for work and a better life.
-Succeeding like many other Indian Asians, and helping the Ugandan economy to thrive, my family had a home, an income and security.
+Originally, my great grandparents had emigrated to Uganda from India in hope for work and a better life.
+Succeeding like many other Indian Asians, and helping the Ugandan economy to thrive, my family grew and had a home, a small income and security.
 But everything changed in the summer of 1972 when the brutal Ugandan president and dictator, Idi Amin, ordered for the expulsion of all citizens without a Ugandan passport, and all Asians.
-An idea that apparently came to him in a dream.
-Over 35,000 Indian Asians were given 60 days to leave.
+An idea that apparently came to him in a dream and would ruin many lives.
+More than 300,000 people were brutally killed.
+Idi Amin is known as one of the most brutal leaders ever, with stories of severe torture and cannibalism.
+Over 35,000 Indian Asians were given 60 days to leave everything they knew.
 Using extreme violence and placing curfews throughout his reign, my family along with many others were forced to rethink their lives.
-After seeing people hanging from trees, seeing their businesses burn, my family fled leaving their whole lives behind.
+After seeing people hanging from trees, seeing their businesses burn and their belonging looted, my family fled leaving their whole lives behind.

-As British nationals, my family sought refuge in England.
+As part of the British Colony, my family were able to seek refuge in England.
 It was winter here and they’d never seen snow before.
 They were homeless, jobless and knew no English.
+They also came a few years after Enoch Powell’s racist speech which spurred years of racism and abuse towards the Black and Asian minority groups in the UK.
 Could you even imagine?
-They were put in refugee camps near where I grew up, were given work, a home and have stayed ever since.
-They were hard, manual jobs in the local factories, and very different to their old professions, but still they stuck with it and both my grandmother and grandfather stayed in them same jobs until they retired and until my grandfather passed away.
-Another family member works in a job centre, coincidentally instead of ‘taking our jobs’, is giving out help and opportunities to others for work.
+They were put in refugee camps near where I grew up, they quickly found work and helped with a home and have stayed ever since.
+They had hard, manual jobs in the local factories, which were very different to their old professions, but still they stuck with it and both my grandmother and grandfather stayed in them same jobs until they retired and until my grandfather passed away.
+Another family member worked in a job center, coincidentally instead of ‘taking our jobs’, spent her career giving out help and opportunities to others for work.

-Contrary to popular belief, my family like many have fully integrated without fully forgetting their traditions, religion and culture.
+Contrary to popular belief, my family like many, have fully integrated without fully forgetting their traditions, religion and culture.
 And what a blessing it is to have the best of both worlds.
-A life full of culture, religion, tradition with a mix of fish and chip Fridays and paneer, all thanks to my Indian mum and English dad.
+A life full of culture, religion, tradition with a mix of fish and chip Fridays and paneer, all thanks to my Indian mum and English dad and the our family.

 Though life sounds simple and quite happy now, there’s nothing simple or happy about fleeing your lives in fear to a country where not everyone accepts you and everything is alien.
 It’s terrifying.
 Although there are happy endings, no one would choose to flee.
 No one is choosing to put their children in boats that sink.
 No one chooses to be a refugee.
 No one chooses to have their education, careers and families being torn apart.
 Where is the choice in staying in a war torn country or in a home where you’re life could end at any minute?
 Where is the choice when you’ve lost all family members, there’s no safe drinking water and bombs fly over your head everyday?
 People don’t have a choice when it’s a matter of life or death.
 People don’t have a choice.

-My life is a complete blessing thanks to a time where a country opened its arms to a family in need of safety.
+My life is a complete blessing thanks to a time where my family were able to restart their lives with help and in safety.
 We must do the same to those living in unimaginable situations today.
 We are not entitled to this country any more than anyone else on this planet.
 It’s just plain luck that we’re born on lands that give us safety, comfort and lives of luxury in comparison to lands like Syria and Somalia where people die everyday from things completely curable and non-existent in England.

 The refugee crisis is bigger than ever before.
 50% of all displaced people are children.